mysterious-coding/base_entranced/README.md

 ####`/g_siegeStats`
 0 = no stats (default JK3)

-1 = prints times for each objective after completion; writes all obj times at end of round.
+1 = (default) prints times for each objective after completion; writes all obj times at end of round.
 Compares times and highlights faster time in green in round 2.

 ####`/g_siegeTiebreakEnd`
 0 = (default) no tiebreaking rules (JK3 default)